Islandora-Collaboration-Group/ISLE/docs/03_installation_new_site/new_site_installation_guide.md

    * Please do not use this literal value.

-* Locate the directory within the `/opt/ISLE/config/` directory called `new-site-sample.institution` and copy all of its contents into your newly created directory.
+* Locate the directory within the `/opt/ISLE/config/` directory called `isle-newsite-sample` and copy all of its contents into your newly created directory.

 * `cd` into the newly copied and renamed `digital-collections.example.edu` directory and type:
  `git init` to imitate this directory as a code repository.